2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/15/2026 12:00 AM

+🔴 Telling me Good Question is annoying because it wastes my tokens and I shouldn't have to be asking it the question I'm asking to get it to look at something it should have figured out on it's own...

 🔴 It is TOTALLY messing up the reuqirmnts file right now.
 It's deletign more than one requiremsnt section instead of just the one I ask.
 It's going very slowly.
 It's mangling sections...argh.
 Time for bed.

 🔴 Getting value from wrong project.